SoftUni-Internal/interactive-content/EN/04-Object-Composition/05-Homework.md

 [task-description]
 # Description

-Write a program that assembles a car by given requirements out of existing components.
+Create a program that assembles a car by given requirements out of existing components.

 The client will place an order in the form of an object describing the car.